OguzPastirmaci/oci-gpu-monitoring/README.md

 }
 ```

 6. Now let's create a Cron job so the script runs regularly.
-In the below example, I will run the script every minute but you can change the frequency of the Cron job if you need to.
+In the below example, we will run the script every minute but you can change the frequency of the Cron job depending on your needs.

 Open the crontab file:
 ```sh